xXWarMachineRoXx/tripeg-solitaire/README.md

 # Triangular Peg Puzzle

-A single-file, menu-driven Pygame app for the triangular peg solitaire variant, with configurator, solver, and animated playback.
+A single-file, menu-driven Pygame app for the triangular peg solitaire variant, with configurator, solver, and animated playback from the game [machinarium](https://store.epicgames.com/en-US/p/machinarium-5e6c71)

 ## Demo